 More delicious farmers’ market goodies, including the chorizo.
 I used kale but you can also use cavolo nero.
 You can get preserved lemon in Sainsburys!
-A delicious light supper, easy to make, even without the sour cream.
-Thank you Yotam – you are my new best friend!
+A delicious light supper, easy to make.

 1 tbsp olive oil